-Calls grow for Attorney General Jeff Sessions to withdraw from Russia probe
+Calls grow for attorney general Jeff Sessions to withdraw from Russia probe

-A growing number of Republicans joined Democratic leaders on Thursday in calling for Attorney General Jeff Sessions to step aside from an investigation into Russian interference in the 2016 White House election.
-Top Democrats demanded that Sessions resign as the nation's top law enforcement officer after the revelation that he had twice talked with Moscow's U.S. envoy during the campaign.
+A growing number of Republicans have joined Democratic leaders in calling for US attorney general Jeff Sessions to step aside from an investigation into Russian interference in the 2016 White House election.
+Top Democrats demanded that Mr Sessions resign as the nation's top law enforcement officer after the revelation that he had twice talked with Moscow's US envoy during the campaign.

 Discussions